 30 - 35 minutes are devoted to lecture and demonstrations.
 Here, a concept is presented to emphasize practical/real-life applications, stressing important definitions and limitations.
 The rest of the class is devoted to solving set of problems and question-answer sessions, the students are guided in a discussion (whole class or small group) to develop solutions to the problems.
-Weekly homework will be assigned.
+Weekly homework and quizzes will be assigned.
+Students are expected to dedicate minimum of 6 hrs/week to this course outside the classroom.

-Material to be covered in the course : Intro
+Material to be covered in the course:

+Intro